youssefmahrous0/Windows-SMB-Brute-Force-Wazuh/README1.md

 ## 📌 Project Overview

-In this SOC home lab, I simulated repeated failed **SMB authentication attempts** against a Windows 7 endpoint and investigated the resulting activity using **Wazuh SIEM**.
+In this SOC home lab, I simulated repeated failed SMB authentication attempts against a Windows 7 endpoint and investigated the resulting activity using Wazuh SIEM.

 The investigation focused on:

 * SMB service verification
-* Authentication attack simulation
+* SMB authentication attack simulation
 * Windows Security Event ID `4625`
-* Windows Security Event ID `4624`
 * Wazuh alert detection
 * Source and target identification
 * Authentication event correlation
+* Windows Security Event ID `4624`
 * Timeline reconstruction
 * MITRE ATT&CK mapping
-* Evidence-based investigation
+* Evidence collection
 * SOC investigation documentation

 The primary objective was to understand how a SOC analyst can detect, investigate, and correlate authentication activity instead of analyzing individual alerts in isolation.